oconnell-statistics-lab/scJIVE/README.md

 ## scJIVE Installation

-You can install the development version of gauss from GitHub with:
+You can install the development version of scJIVE from GitHub with:

 ``` r
 # install.packages("devtools")